Mukaram01/industrial_robotics_simulation_platform/README.md

 Both `web_interface_node` and `visualization_server_node` support a `jpeg_quality`
 parameter to control JPEG compression (0-100).
 The default value is `75`.

+Set `auto_open_browser:=true` to automatically open your default web browser when the interface starts.
+This is disabled by default for headless systems.

 ## Documentation

 For complete details, please refer to the included `industrial_deployment_guide.md` which provides comprehensive instructions for: